bullmoose20/MK-Docs/docs/komet/guides/assets.md

   /path/to/media/movies/Star Wars (1977) {imdb-tt0076759} {tmdb-11}/Star Wars (1977) [1080p].mp4
                         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ -- THIS IS ASSET_NAME
   ```
-  The asset names that Komet will look for are:
+  The asset names that Kometa will look for are:

   ASSET_FOLDERS=True:
   ```